Cray-HPE/docs-csm/operations/network/management_network/apply_custom_config_1.2.md

  #### Apply users/password

-All that's required to re-apply the users is get into global configuration mode `conf t` and paste in the config that was copied from the previous step.
+All that is required to re-apply the users is get into global configuration mode `conf t` and paste in the config that was copied from the previous step.

 ##### Aruba
 ```